May 24, 2024, Friday, Opening night (Memorial Day weekend)

 - To see the IMDB site for the movie, click here.

-- To see the movie pitch deck, click here.
+- To see the Sight the movie Bible study, click here.

 - To listen to the Sight musical suite, click here.